kevinjeon6/kevinjeon6/README.md

 <h1 align="left">Hi 👋, I'm Kevin</h1>
-<b>I’m currently looking for my first iOS developer role!</b>
-<h3 align="left"> I started learning Swift and SwiftUI at the end of 2021/start of 2022 to change careers and become an iOS developer.
-I love the creative process of building an app and improving the user's productivity, experience, and daily tasks.
-I enjoy the critical thinking process when using Swift and the SwiftUI framework.</h3>
+<h3 align="left"> I started learning Swift and SwiftUI at the end of 2021/start of 2022 to become an iOS Developer.
+I love the process of building applications that directly impacts individuals by enhancing their daily productivity or hobbies, providing enjoyment, or improving their health.
+Feel free to message me on either X (Twitter) or LinkedIn 😬</h3>

 <h3 align="left">My Apps</h3>